 I enjoy inspiring other people to cook and giving advice.
 Also, I love gadgets, and I’ve tried out a LOT of stuff.
 I have strong opinions.
 This post series is about things I use in the kitchen plus a few things I don’t and why, and I hope it’s informative and fun for you.
 Unless otherwise specified, everything listed here is something I’ve used myself.
 If you buy something from one of the links, I probably get a small commission which won’t even come close to defraying the amount of money I’ve spent on these things over the years but which will make me happy anyway.

-If you haven’t already, also see My Cooking Kit, Part 1 — Cookware & Bakeware.
+- My Cooking Kit, Part 1 — Cookware & Bakeware

 Ok, let’s talk about knives.